 The City of West Des Moines continues to be one of fastest growing cities in the State of Iowa.
 As of the 2005 special census we had 51,744 residents, which is a 63 percent increase in population since 1990 and 11.5 percent since 2000.
-As of October 1, 2009, staff estimates the City's population to be 57,143.
-In calendar year 2009, the total building permit valuation was slightly in excess of \$82,760,000.
-The downturn in development activity is a concern for this and future budget years.
+As of January 1, 2011, staff estimates the City's population to be 58,706 (official 2010 federal census numbers are scheduled to be released in a few weeks).
+In calendar year 2010, the total building permit valuation was slightly in excess of \$168,000,000.
+While a substantial increase over 2009, the sustained downturn in development activity is a concern for future budget years.
 Staff will continue to monitor the economy and make budget recommendations and adjustments as necessary.

-BUDGET IN BRIEF Revenues
+BUDGET IN BRIEF

+Revenues

 The City of West Des Moines continues to experience significant growth.
 However, much of the recent commercial growth will not translate into additional funding for operating budgets.
-The two hospitals will likely be 100% tax exempt and the AVIVA office building tax revenues will be used to pay for the surrounding infrastructure for several years to come.
+The two hospitals are tax exempt and the AVIVA office building tax revenues will be used to pay for the surrounding infrastructure for several years to come.
 The City has built a strong base in commercial property including two regional malls and extensive office and medical clinics along Westown Parkway.
-There are numerous vacant parcels along Mills Civic Parkway that will enable further commercial growth once the economy rebounds.
+There are numerous vacant parcels along Mills Civic Parkway and Jordan Creek Parkway that will enable further commercial growth once the economy rebounds.

-In 2010-11, General fund operating revenues of \$42,357,805 are projected to decrease by 0.47% compared to 2009-10 FY.
-Several factors contributed to the increase in property tax revenue including growth in property valuations, the most significant being the retirement of the Valley Junction/Railroad Avenue TIF district, which allowed the release of slightly more than \$100,000,000 in taxable value.
-Two significant general fund revenue sources are projected to decrease for FY 2010-11.
-Interest earnings are projected to be \$175,000 compared to \$785,000 in FY 2009-10.
-Building Permit revenues are projected to fall by \$35,000 to a total of \$350,000 for FY 2010-11.
+In 2011-12, General fund operating revenues of \$43,651,060 are projected to increase by 3.05% compared to 2010-11 FY.
+Several factors contributed to the increase in property tax revenue including growth in property valuations, the most significant being the residential rollback going from 46.9% to 48.5%.
+Even given the residential rollback increasing the city's taxable valuation subject to operating levies increased by an anemic 1.8%, paling in comparison to many years where West Des Moines annual increases were in excess of 5%.
+Interestingly, the growth in taxable value between Polk and Dallas County was nearly even this year.

+Two significant general fund revenue sources are projected to remain at recent lower levels for FY 2011-12.
+Interest earnings are projected to be \$175,000 the same amount as in FY 2010-11.
+Building related revenues are projected to be \$407,250 as compared to \$350,000 for 2010-11.

-It is important to note that in excess of \$360,600,000 in taxable value remains included in the City's Tax Increment Finance Districts.
-This is over \$3,600,000 (estimated) in tax dollars that is excluded from general fund resources.
-Also important are the number of public infrastructure projects that have been completed with TIF dollars, projects ranging from public safety facilities to bridges to vital roads and utility systems.
+It is important to note that in excess of \$413,000,000 in taxable value remains included in the City's Tax Increment Finance (TIF) Districts.
+This amount equates to \$4,300,000 (estimated) in tax dollars that is excluded from general fund resources.
+Much of these TIF funds are dedicated to public infrastructure projects, ranging from public safety facilities to bridges to vital roads and utility systems.

-West Des Moines' taxable valuation per capita of over \$78,000 is the highest of Iowa's ten largest cities.
+West Des Moines' taxable valuation per capita of over \$73,000 remains the highest of Iowa's ten largest cities.